adityam/context-blog/content/post/interfacing-with-julia.md

 To do so, I defined a Lua function `julia.eval(str, flag)`, which takes a string `str` and evals it using julia.
 If `flag` is set to `true`, then it converts the return value to a lua string and typesets it using ConTeXt.

+Note that in the example below, I use `ffi.load("/usr/lib/libjulia.so", true)` rather than `ffi.load("julia", true)`.
+For some reason, the latter does not work when compiling a file through `context` (although, running `context test-1.lua` on the above example runs fine).

 <!---
 ```